nd3velop/merchants-guide-to-the-galaxy/README.md

 # merchants-guide-to-the-galaxy

-To execute the program use the releas or generate a new jar file with Maven.
+To execute the program use the release or generate a new jar file with Maven.
 To build it with Maven execute the command `mvn clean package` in the application root.

 ## Description